The mortgage terms Indianapolis first-time buyers ask about most

 A market condition where there are more homes for sale than buyers.
 Prices are flat or falling, homes sit longer, and buyers have more negotiating power.

 Fees and expenses paid at closing to finalize the home purchase.
-Typically 2-5% of the purchase price.
 Includes lender fees, title insurance, attorney fees, recording fees, and prepaid items.
+Closing costs vary by state, lender, and loan type.
+Your Loan Estimate, provided within three business days of applying, itemizes the specific amounts.

 The final step in the home buying process where ownership officially transfers from seller to buyer.
 You sign loan documents, pay closing costs and down payment, and receive the keys.
 Typically takes 1-2 hours and happens at a title company or attorney's office.